PROGRAMS & EVENTS

 Our achievement award is presented annually to an individual or organization which has made significant contributions to the preservation of the history of the mountain region.

-Curious about what our events are like?
-Click below to find out about the types of events we’ve hosted in the past from lectures to hikes to guided tours and river paddles.
+Curious about what our outdoor events are like?
+Click below to find out about the types of events we’ve hosted in the past from cemetery tours, to hikes, and river paddles.

 RECORDED PROGRAMS